-The book of Job, from which today's first reading is taken, is the story that addresses the perennial issue of why bad things happen to good people.
+The Book of Job is the story that addresses the perennial issue of why bad things happen to good people.

 Job is a good and faithful servant of God.
 But Satan tells God that the man is only faithful because God has blessed him greatly.
 If God removed Job's blessings, he would not be nearly as faithful.
 So God allows Job's blessings to be removed.
 He loses his material blessings and his children, and he is afflicted with sores all over his body.
 His nagging wife tells him to "curse God and die."
 To make matters worse, Job's friends, his so-called "comforters," tell Job that all these bad things are happening to him because he is a sinner.
 If only he would repent of his sin, his blessings would be restored.
 Job rejects the traditional belief that bad things are happening to him because he is a sinner.
 While Job rants and raves and becomes very impatient with life and even with God, he does remain faithful to God.
 His fidelity is summed up in the well-known lines: